alexmckinnon/lighthouselabs/README.md

 ### Day 20

 Write a function called calcDistance() which will take two coordinates in the form of 'A3' and calculate the distance between the two points.

+### Day 21

+Write a function evaluateRoute() which will take an array of cells in the form: ["A1", "B2", "C3", "D4"] (there could be any number of cells), and return a boolean true or false according to the following rules:

+- If any cells have rocks, it should return false.
+- If more than two cells have strong currents, it should return false.
+- Otherwise, it should return true.